Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Data synthesis

 \subsection{Synthetic Cases of Photospheric Heterogeneity}

 For each host star, we consider five photospheric heterogeneity scenarios, detailed in \autoref{tab:cases}.
-The first case, \texttt{case 1}, is a quiescent star, for which the quiescent-photosphere spectrum is the only spectral component present on the stellar disk.
-The next two cases, \texttt{case 2l} and \texttt{case 2h}, are for a star with two spectral components, those of the quiescent photosphere and a spot.
+The first case, \texttt{case 1}, is a quiescent star, for which the quiescent photosphere spectrum is the only spectral component present on the stellar disk.
+The next two cases, \texttt{cases 2l} and \texttt{2h}, are for a star with two spectral components, those of the quiescent photosphere and a spot.
 The spot coverage is 1\% in the low-activity case (\texttt{case 2l}) and 5\% in the high-activity case (\texttt{case 2h}).
-The last two cases, \texttt{case 3l} and \texttt{case 3h}, are for a star with three spectral components, those of the quiescent photosphere, spots, and faculae.
+The last two cases, \texttt{cases 3l} and \texttt{3h}, are for a star with three spectral components, those of the quiescent photosphere, spots, and faculae.
 The coverages of the spots are the same as the previous low-activity and high-activity cases, and the coverages of the faculae are 10\% and 30\% for \texttt{case 3l} and \texttt{case 3h}, respectively.

 For each star, we adopt the effective temperature as the temperature of the quiescent photosphere.
-For the K dwarf, we set the spot and facula temperatures to 3830\,K and 5380\,K, respectively, following \citet{Rackham2019}.
+For the K dwarf, we set the spot and facula temperatures to 3830 and 5380\,K, respectively, following \citet{Rackham2019}.
 For the M dwarf, we set the spot temperature to 86\% of the photospheric temperature (2420\,K) and the facula temperature to 2910\,K, following \citet{Afram2015} and \citet{Rackham2018}, respectively.

 We generate the model truth of the (out-of-transit) stellar spectrum as the linear combination of the constituent spectra weighted by their filling factors.
 We do not assume any specific position on the stellar disk for the spots and faculae besides that they are present outside of the transit chord and thus undetectable via crossing events \citep[e.g.,][]{Fu2022}.
 As a result, we take the component spectra to be representative of spots at all positions and neglect the impact of limb darkening.